-- 1. From the menu toolbar, click Configuration > Network > Port tab. - 2.
+- 1. In Configuration > Network, click the Port tab to open its window. - 2.
 Set the HTTP port, RTSP port, HTTPS port and Server port of the camera.

 HTTP Port: The default port number is 80, and it can be changed to any port No. which is not occupied.